clintonhealthaccess/kevin/README.md

 	section					2
 	element					13
-	suffix								the list we want to modify is at suffix "<empty>". elements[13].value		[1]			this is the row that already exist we just omit the row that we want to remove
+	suffix								the list we want to modify is at suffix "<empty>". elements[13].value		[1]			this is the entry that already exist we just omit the entry that we want to remove

 ##### Submitting a survey program

-When a program is submitted, all values are copied from the **FormEnteredValue** to the corresponding **RawDataElementValue**.
+When a program is submitted, all values are copied from the FormEnteredValue to the corresponding RawDataElementValue.
 All values that are valid are copied as is, values that are invalid or skipped are set as a ```null``` value.
 The table below summarizes the different cases.

 	FormEnteredValue			-			RawDataElementValue
 	----------------						-------------------
 	- value entered and valid				- value is copied
 	- value entered and invalid				- value is set to null
 	- value not entered						- value is set to null
-	- value skipped							- value is set to null
+	- value skipped	by skip rule			- value is set to null

-The *period* property of the **RawDataElementValue** is set to the period referred to by the survey, as explined above, and the *dataLocation* to whichever data location is filling out the survey.
+The *period* property of the RawDataElementValue is set to the period referred to by the survey, as explined above, and the *dataLocation* to whichever data location is filling out the survey.

-After a program has been submitted, the values are saved as **RawDataElementValue** and therefore available to the reports (cf. below) component of the site.
+After a program has been submitted, the values are saved as RawDataElementValue and therefore available to the reports (cf. below) component of the site.

-To submit a program, the **EditSurveyController** provides a submit action:
+To submit a program, the EditSurveyController provides a submit action:

 	def submit = {
 		// submits a program, given the following parameters